wpsharks/s2member-kb/questions/2015/239-what-information-does-s2member-pro-report-to-websharks.md

 ---
-title: What information does s2Member Pro report to WebSharks?
+title: What anonymous information does s2Member Pro report to WebSharks, and why?
 categories: questions
 tags: security
 author: jaswsinc